kroshu/kuka_drivers/doc/wiki/2_RSI.md

 The integration of EKI and mxA not only helps the initiation of external control but also unlocks additional capabilities via ROS 2 controllers.

-It is recommended to run the driver on a real-time capable client machine.
-Detailed instructions for setting up the `PREEMPT_RT` path are available on the [Realtime](https://github.com/kroshu/kuka_drivers/wiki/5_Realtime) wiki page.

 ## Test setups

 The following tables contain the exact versions used for testing the driver.